DistributedWeb/whitepaper/README.md

 | SRV | Service record for identifying a service. |
 | PX | Peer address. |

-For more information on BitNames, read the documentation located [here](https://dw3b.network/bitnames).
-To read more about the dWeb's Decentralized Domain Name System (dDNS) specification, please read BRC-2 located [here](https://docs.dw3b.network/brcs/2).

 #### Resource Record Data Model
 Resource Record data that is stored within a dDNS Registry, must utilize the following Data Model: